About this document

 Functional Prerequisites

-Install Docker CE Engine
+Install Docker CE Engine (Refer to the official documentation).

 Host machine with Docker installed, to set up an on-premise Docker-based component for communicating with SAFE